PhD Student, Machine Learning

 Vector Institute

-I am a PhD student with the University of Toronto Machine Learning Group and Vector Institute working with Jimmy Ba.
-My research focuses on the design of goals, rewards and abstractions for intelligent agents.
+I am a final-year PhD student at the University of Toronto and Vector Institute, working with Jimmy Ba.
+My research focuses on the normative design of goals, rewards and abstractions for intelligent agents, including reinforcement learning agents and large language models.

-My research is funded by an NSERC CGS-D award and a Vector Research Grant.
-Previously, I was funded by OGS and UofT FAST scholarships.
+My research has been funded by a Schwartz Reisman Graduate Fellowship, an NSERC CGS-D award, a Vector Research Grant, as well as OGS and UofT FAST scholarships.

 I completed my master’s in computer science at Georgia Tech.
 Before this, I was a lawyer at Kirkland & Ellis in New York, where I worked on big corporate transactions (e.g., this and this).
 Before becoming a lawyer I was a fairly successful online poker player.